orsonteodoro/gcf2/README.md

 The problematic binary is in parenthesis.
 Use `equery b <path>` to find the package name corresponding to that binary.

+##### Fixing CFI violation

+When a CFI violation is encountered it should be fixed as follows:

+1. Fix the exposed bug
+2. If not able to be fixed, then add exceptions to the ignore list while continuing to use the CFI scheme.
+Add cfi-ignore-list.conf to package.env and add the ignore list to /etc/portage/package.cfi_ignore/${CATEGORY}/${PN}.
+See docs for details.
+3. If ignore list doesn't work well, use the -fno-sanitize to completely disable the scheme.
+These correspond to one or more the no-cfi-*.conf files.

 ## Helper script(s)